 People often ask what separates Far Horizons from other tour companies.
-With over 35 years in the travel business and extensive first-hand knowledge of our destinations, we are able to provide our clients with unparalleled individual attention, starting with the first phone call or email until you return home, a happy and enriched traveler.
+With 40 years in the travel business and extensive first-hand knowledge of our destinations, we are able to provide our clients with unparalleled individual attention, starting with the first phone call or email until you return home, a happy and enriched traveler.
 We carefully select PhD scholars as our study leaders, renowned specialists who will inform, enlighten, entertain and delight.
-Traveling with a maximum of only 14 others allows us to stay in elegant small hotels and dine on creative cuisine in distinctive restaurants that do not cater to tour groups.
+Traveling with a maximum of only 13 others allows us to stay in elegant small hotels and dine on creative cuisine in distinctive restaurants that do not cater to tour groups.
 For your enjoyment, you can spread out in the buses we use, relish large rooms even if you are a single, and savor close-up attention from our study leaders who are with you from the first day of the tour until the last – 24/7.
 The yachts and other vessels we charter offer exclusivity and luxury, and we never combine our groups with other organizations.
-With our 85% return rate, we are proud that our learning vacations offer a rich educational experience, the camaraderie with fellow travelers who share like interests, and of course, a healthy dose of fun.
+With our 85% return rate, we are proud that our archaeology tours – learning vacations offer a rich educational experience, the camaraderie with fellow travelers who share like interests, and of course, a healthy dose of fun.

 The following is a comprehensive list of all our upcoming trips.
 If you are looking for an itinerary that is unique or not listed here, contact us to discuss our custom tour options.

 October 14 – 29, 2023 | Jennifer Tobin